hypnoshock/ds-turf-war/README.md

   - [ ] Size of claimed area
   - [ ] Match length
   - [ ] Auto tile painting
+  - [ ] Number of buildings you can construct
+  - [ ] Allow construction of blockers
 - [ ] Eth and orb withdrawal on mediator contract
+- [ ] Restrict construction to bases and blockers (if allowed)
+- [ ] Random spawn of powerups
+  - [ ] Freeze opponents for x blocks
 - [x] Offset the map so 0, 0, 0 is where the Judge building is
 - [x] Restrict Battle building UI so it disables the 'Start Battle' button when there is a Sky Strife match waiting to be played on that tile
 - [x] After a match has started add a button to directly open the Sky Strife match: `http://localhost:1337/match?asPlayer=&useExternalWallet=&match={matchID}`